Mahmoud-Exp626/Project_3/README.md

 ## :warning: Outlier Data
 Select a university and see blank data?
 Don't worry!
 - Rutgers and Maryland were not a part of the Big Ten for 2013
-- Pennsylvania State University was sanctioned for years
+- Pennsylvania State University does not have data for 2020 and 2021 due to a change in how the university reports data, where they transitioned to reporting all campuses as a single entity instead of separately

 ## Data Visualization Track and Big Ten Football